benelan/build-sizes/README.md

 The `saveBuildSizes` function is also exported, so you can use it in your scripts!

-> **Note:** The save script requires the current working directory to contain `package.json`, so it can read the project's version number.
-Adding it as an npm script is recommended so you can call it from any of the project's directories.
+> **Note:** The save script requires the current working directory to contain `package.json` so it can grab the project's version number.
+Adding it as an npm script like the snippet above is recommended, which allows you to run the script from any directory in the project.